 The ancient city of Ephesus, one of the seven ancient wonders of the world, is rich in Roman and Greek history.
 The most incredible thing about this visit was that I had the place practically to myself.
 Friction between Turkey and other countries, as well as fear, have kept the visitors away.
 To me, this is one of the best times to visit because there are no crowds and you meet the most avid travelers.

 History of Ancient Ephesus

-It was founded by the Greeks during the 10th century BC, but the Romans took control of the city in 129 BC.
-At its peak in Roman times, more than 50,000 people lived in the city.
+The ancient city Ephesus Greeks during the 10th century BC, but the Romans took control of the city in 129 BC.
+At its peak in Roman times, more than 50,000 people lived in the ancient city.
 Many ruins that you will see at Ephesus were built during the Roman times such as the Temple of Artemis, the Temple of Hadrian, the Library of Celsius.

 One of the most impressive sites that still remains mostly intact is the Ephesus amphitheater.
 This arena could hold up to 25,000 spectators and was used for gladiator shows.

 From 1304 to 1425, the city of Ephesus was part of the Ottoman Empire.
 It was during this time that the Isa Bey Mosque was built which still stands today.

 Christianity has also played a major role in Ephesus’ history.
 It is said that Paul the apostle lived in Ephesus for two years and wrote 1 Corinthians while imprisoned in a tower close to the harbor.
 The apostle John apparently wrote the Gospel of John here between 90 to 100 AD.